 I reported on Bot AG’s Opinion in Case C-579/17 BUAK (Bauarbeiter-Urlaubs- u.
 Abfertigungskasse v Gradbeništvo Korana d.o.o.) here.
 He focussed on admissibility viz the preliminary review procedure.
 He left the questions on ‘civil and commercial’, and the social security exception unanswered, suggesting these are now acte claire.
-The Court at the end of February did answer all questions.
+The Court (2nd chamber) at the end of February did answer all questions.
 (For completeness sake I already note that for the latter, the CJEU referred to secondary EU law to find the payment not to be one in social security).

 First, on the issue of admissibility under Article 267 TFEU.
 In the absence of discussion by the original court on the applicability of Brussels Ia, by determining whether it is competent to issue the certificate under Article 53 Brussels Ia (replacing exequatur), the court of origin implicitly confirms that the judgment given in default which must be recognised and enforced in another Member State falls within the scope of application of that Regulation: for evidently the issue of the certificate is possible only on that condition.
 That procedure in those circumstances is judicial in character, with the result that a national court ruling in the context of such a procedure is entitled to refer questions to the Court for a preliminary ruling.
 (But only in those circumstances: for otherwise the issuing of the certificate becomes a potential anchor for stalling quick enforcement, via preliminary review to Luxembourg).